ONSdigital/sdg-indicators/_pages/accessibilitystatement.md

 ---
 layout: page
-title: Accessibility Statement
+title: Accessibility statement for the Office for National Statitics Sustainable Development Goals website
 permalink: /accessibility-statement/
 ---

-We’re working to make this website as accessible and usable as possible for everybody.
-We follow the [Web Content Accessibility Guidelines (WCAG 2.1)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).
-This site has achieved [‘AA’ standard](http://digitalaccessibilitycentre.org/index.php/office-for-national-statistics-sdg).

-## Compatibility with tools

-This website should be compatible with recent versions of the following screen readers:

-* Jaws (Windows)
-* NVDA (Windows)
-* ZoomText (Windows)
-* VoiceOver (iPhone; MacOS)
-* TalkBack (Android)

-The site should also be compatible with:

-* Basic operating system screen magnifiers
-* Speech recognition software, for example, Dragon Naturally Speaking
-* Operating system speech packages

-## Known issues

-We are aware of some issues:
+This accessibility statement applies to the Office for National Statitics (ONS) Sustainable Development Goals (SDG) website.

+This website is run by the Office for National Statistics.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

+*	change colours, contrast levels and fonts
+*	zoom in up to 300% without the text spilling off the screen
+*	navigate most of the website using just a keyboard
+*	navigate most of the website using speech recognition software
+*	listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA, ZoomText, TalkBack and VoiceOver)

+We’ve also made the website text as simple as possible to understand.

+[AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.

+## How accessible this website is

+We know some parts of this website are not fully accessible:

 *	Assistive technology can’t read charts or maps on the site so please use the data table view instead

-* If you are using Internet Explorer, you won't be able to sort or filter data tables with keyboard navigation so please download the data files to sort and filter data
+*	If you are using Internet Explorer, you won’t be able to sort or filter data tables with keyboard navigation so please download the data files to sort and filter data

+## Feedback and contact information

+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, [email sustainabledevelopment@ons.gov.uk](mailto:sustainabledevelopment@ons.gov.uk).

+We’ll consider your request and get back to you in 10 days.

 ## Reporting accessibility problems with this website

-If you find any accessibility problems on this site, please let us know via our [feedback survey](https://www.surveymonkey.co.uk/r/SDGfeedback).
-Alternatively please contact us at <sustainabledevelopment@ons.gov.uk>.
+We’re always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please let us know via our [feedback survey](https://www.surveymonkey.co.uk/r/SDGfeedback).
+Alternatively please [contact us at sustainabledevelopment@ons.gov.uk](mailto:sustainabledevelopment@ons.gov.uk).

+## Enforcement procedure

+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you’re not happy with how we respond to your complaint, [contact the Equality Advisory and Support Service (EASS)](https://www.equalityadvisoryservice.com/).

+## Technical information about this website’s accessibility

+The ONS SDG team is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

+## Compliance status

+This website is fully compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21/) [AA standard](http://digitalaccessibilitycentre.org/index.php/office-for-national-statistics-sdg).

+## What we’re doing to improve accessibility

+The ONS SDG team is committed to making its website accessible; Annual AA accreditation is planned in addition to running automated accessibility testing within each development cycle, accessibility is embedded in our development processes.

+## Preparation of this accessibility statement

+This statement was prepared on 24.09.2020.
+It was last reviewed on 22.10.2020.

+This website was last tested on 20.10.2020.
+The test was carried out by the [Digital Accessibility Centre](http://digitalaccessibilitycentre.org/index.php/office-for-national-statistics-sdg).